Moving a PMC to the Attic

 Check previous Board minutes to confirm the “terminate” resolution passed.
 The minutes are available from the following sources:

-This automatically removes VP entry on https://www.apache.org/foundation/ and project from https://www.apache.org/#projects-list navigation
+This automatically removes VP entry on https://www.apache.org/foundation/leadership (src) and project from https://www.apache.org/#projects-list navigation (src): see www-site and its rendered HTML in asf-site branch.

 A heads up for the ${project} user community that the ${project} PMC has